Warning: Excessive Schmoopiness

 "She will."
 He squeezes her fingers reassuringly.
 "I'm not sure when, because at one point during our phone call all I could hear was hysterical sobbing and seriously, I think I might actually be deaf.
 But my mom will be here.
 Once you've had some sleep."

 "You know, you should probably go home and get some rest too.
-We have lots of sleepless nights ahead of us."
+We have lots of sleepless nights ahead of us and we need to be ready."

 "Oh no. You're one of those gross people now, Jeff.
 Alert the media!
 Jeff Winger loves his family."